H0llyW00dzZ/go-urlshortner/README.md

 ## Contributing

 Contributions are very much welcome!
-If you're thinking about making significant changes or improvements, please start by opening an issue.
-This allows us to have a discussion about the proposed changes and agree on the best approach before moving forward.
-We value your ideas and input, and we look forward to collaborating with you!
+Whether you have ideas for improvements or want to help with existing issues, we value your input and collaboration.
+If you're considering making significant changes or have suggestions, please first open an issue to discuss your ideas.
+This ensures that we can agree on the best approach and that your efforts align well with the project's direction.
+To get started and understand our contribution process, please check out our [contributing guidelines](CONTRIBUTING.md).
+Following these guidelines will help ensure a smooth contribution process and increase the likelihood of your contributions being integrated into the project.